Programmer-Network/Programmer-Network-Kubernetes/docusaurus/docs/ansible/automation-with-ansible.md

 After setting up one of our Raspberry Pi devices, it's easy to see how tedious it would be to SSH into the other three devices and manually repeat each step.
 This process is not only time-consuming but also error-prone, given that each step is done manually.

-To make things more efficient, we can turn to **Ansible**—a tool that allows us to automate tasks across multiple machines.
+To make things more efficient, we can turn to **Ansible**, a tool that allows us to automate tasks across multiple machines.
 To get started, refer to the official [Getting Started](https://docs.ansible.com/ansible/latest/getting_started/index.html) guide.

 ## Installation and PATH Configuration